kiwicarolin/kiwicarolin.github.io/index.md

 layout: default
 ---

-## Virtual Reality to transform the court room
+## Virtual Reality for high impact use cases

 * Exploring interactive reconstructed crime scenes in Virtual Reality for better understanding of the events that transpired
 * Investigating the impact of Virtual Reality on decision-making, attention and memory in a reconstructed scene following a narrative